 Sustainable Consumption & Production

-The European aerosol industry is committed to taking action in order to minimise any negative impact on the environment.
+The European aerosol industry is committed to taking action in order to minimise any negative impact of aerosols on the environment.

-FEA promotes the continuous improvement of aerosol products’ environmental performance within the framework of the Sustainable Consumption & Production.
+FEA promotes the continuous improvement of aerosol products’ environmental performance within the framework of the Sustainable Development Goal 12 to ensure sustainable consumption and production patterns.

 To achieve more sustainable production and consumption patterns, it is important to consider the environmental implications along the entire supply-chain of products.
 Life Cycle Thinking is a philosophy that encapsulates this, by considering all of the relevant environmental aspects of a product during its entire life-cycle “from the cradle to the grave”.
 In the case of aerosols, this means carrying out a Life Cycle Assessment (LCA) from the extraction of raw materials to make the container and the contents (cradle), to the disposal of the used aerosol (grave).